HomerReid/meep_adjoint/docs/Overview/index.rst

-The point is that the definition of an optimization problem involves not only a set of physical quantities  (power fluxes, eigenmode coefficients, etc.) that we compute from :py:mod:`meep` calculations, but also a rule (the objective function :math:`f`) for crunching those numbers in some specific way to define a single scalar figure of merit.
+The point is that the definition of an optimization problem involves not only a set of physical quantities  (power fluxes, eigenmode coefficients, etc.) that we compute from :mod:`meep` calculations, but also a rule (the objective function :math:`f`) for crunching those numbers in some specific way to define a single scalar figure of merit.